drhsqlite/fossil-mirror/www/env-opts.md

 The JSON API implementation looks up many values in the first of several places searched.
-This unifies the parameter handling logic, allows the caller to choose whether to prefer URL parameters or the POST payload, and allows the `fossil json` command to share most of the same logic as the `/json` API path.
+This unifies the parameter handling logic, allows the caller to choose whether to prefer URL parameters, request headers, or the POST payload, and allows the `fossil json` command to share most of the same logic as the `/json` API path.
 The search order is a POST payload, GET/COOKIE/non-JSON POST, JSON POST, the system environment.

 See the comment above the implementation of [`json_getenv`][json.c] for some further discussion.